kokkos/kokkos.github.io/content/blog/blog-post-08.md

 Key benefits of belonging to the High-Performance Software Foundation include open governance models, resources for improving software quality and building community, as well as collaborations with the larger Linux computing ecosystem.
 Leveraging well established open governance models from the Linux Foundation, HPSF provides a framework to organize multi-institutional collaborations.
-An institution that wants to leverage Kokkos and also become contributors can now rest assured that the project is not just subject to the whims of some project leads paid for by DOE.
-Donating rights to Kokkos to the Linux Foundation also demonstrates that the Kokkos team and DOE has been serious with their intent to evolve Kokkos into a true community project.
+Donating rights to Kokkos to the Linux Foundation also demonstrates that the Kokkos team and DOE are serious with their intent to evolve Kokkos into a true community project.

 # Benefits for Kokkos Users & Developers